 Tip: Use felt-tip markers to color the stamped image and tiny rubber stamps to decorate the message card.

 Mother's Day: Make a pop-up card for Mother's Day using these printable messages and banners.
-Choose from colored and black and white patterns that you print and cut to glue to the platforms in your Mother's Day pop-up card.
+Choose from colored and black and white patterns that you print and cut then glue to the platforms in your Mother's Day pop-up card.
 Checkout a Father's Day pop-up card with step pop-ups in More Step Pop-Up Cards.

 Use the second folded card blank to make the pop-up mechanism.
 To form the pop-up steps/platforms, you will cut parallel slits from the folded edge of the card blank.